bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Saturday, the 14-day percent change in average new cases was:
+As of Sunday, the 14-day percent change in average new cases was:

 - -12% in Champaign County
 - -8% in Illinois
-- 4% in the United States
+- 7% in the United States
 - 0% worldwide

 <picture>